 - A Little Person: 6 to 12+ Months

-For each stage, we'll try to break down items into two lists:
+For each stage, we break down the gear into two lists:

-- Must-haves — These are the things we strongly recommend every parent have during the age range.
+- Must-haves — These are the items we think are necessities and highly recommend

-- Nice-to-haves — These are things that some parents find very helpful, but aren't strictly necessary.
+- Nice-to-haves — These are items that some parents find helpful but aren't 100% necessary

-First off, relax.
-You do not need that much stuff in the first three months.
+First, relax.
+You don't need much for the first three months.

-And, what you may think you need is typically not required, but most appropriately considered a nice-to-have.
-While there will likely to be differences of opinion regarding essential versus optional items, we have attempted to break this all down for you in a well-organized format so that ultimately, you can decide for yourself.
+What you likely think you must-have is usually not a necessity, but more a nice-to-have.
+While there are differences of opinion regarding essential versus optional items, we break this down, so you can decide for yourself.

 In the Hospital With Baby

-There are a few things we recommend you have packed in the suitcase you'll have waiting ready-to-go for the hospital, and more that you might want to consider.
-We'll break it down for you in "Must-have" and "Nice-to-have" sections, and explain what specifically we recommend and why.
+There are a few things we recommend packing to have ready for your trip to the hospital, with some additional stuff you may want to consider.
+We will explain what we recommend specifically and why.

 In Hospital Must-haves

-There are really only five items we consider to be must-haves for the hospital.
+There are only five items we consider must-haves for the hospital:

-- The single most common cause of death in children over 4 years of age are car accidents.
-Fortunately, infant death (0 to 1 year) as a result of car accidents has dropped dramatically in the last 2 decades thanks in large part to safety standards for rear-facing infant car seats.
-In fact, the American Academy of Pediatrics recommends to have your baby in a rear-facing car seat until they are at least 2 years old (longer if your car seat's listed weight and height maximums allow it).
-Please refer to our BabyGearLab Infant Car Seat Review for the full scoop on infant car seats, and results of our detailed testing.
-Two of our favorites are the Chicco KeyFit 30 (List $200) and the Peg Perego Primo Viaggio 4-35 (List $300).
-Both are great options depending upon budget.
+- Infant car seat — Most hospitals won't let you leave without an infant car seat, which you need by law if you are putting the baby in your car.
+The single most common cause of death in children over four years of age are car accidents.
+Fortunately, infant mortality (0 to 1 year) related to car accidents, has dropped dramatically in the last two decades thanks in large part to safety standards for rear-facing infant car seats.
+In fact, the American Academy of Pediatrics (AAP) recommends having your baby in a rear-facing car seat until they are at least two-years-old (longer if your car seat's listed weight and height maximum allow).
+Please refer to our Infant Car Seat Review for the full scoop on infant car seats, and our test results including crash test result analysis.
+Our favorites include the Chicco KeyFit 30 and the Cybex Aton 2.

-We recommend avoiding All-in-One car seat products for infants like the Graco 4Ever 4-in-1 convertible car seat.
-This so-called 4-in-1 style of product claims to offer the ability to serve as one car seat from newborn to child-age.
-But, as we detail in our infant car seat review, we believe the 4-in-1 products are poor investments, because they offer compromised capability compared to infant car seats.
+We recommend avoiding All-in-One seats for infants like the Graco 4Ever 4-in-1 convertible car seat.
+This so-called 4-in-1 style claims an age range of newborn to child-age.
+But, as we detail in our infant car seat review, we believe these products are a poor investment because they provide limited capability compared to products designed specifically with infant bodies in mind.
 Buy a quality infant car seat instead.
-You'll be happy you did.
+You'll be glad you did.

-- Baby's Going Home Outfit — The hospital will supply baby with white long-sleeved kimono t-shirts that have built-in mittens.
-However, if you want your baby to go home in something different, you will need at least one outfit with room between baby's legs for the infant car seat's 5-point harness to fit snugly.
-We like the Kissy Kissy Footed Pajamas, Petit Bateau Girl's Footie Pajamas, Petit Bateau Boy's Footie Pajamas both for coverage and comfort on the ride home.
+- Baby's Going Home Outfit — The hospital typically dresses newborns in white long-sleeved kimono t-shirts that have built-in mittens.
+If you want your baby to go home in something different, you'll need at least one outfit that separates baby's legs for the infant car seat's 5-point harness crotch strap.
+We like the Kissy Kissy Footed Pajamas, Petit Bateau Girls' Footie Pajamas, Petit Bateau Boy's Footie Pajamas for coverage and comfort.

-- Personal Care Items for Mom — You will want your own personal care items for your hospital stay to help you feel more at home and relaxed.
-This will include toothbrush, toothpaste, face and body wash, shampoo and conditioner, lip balm, face and body lotion, and brush.
-If you have vision aids, make sure to include glasses, contacts, and contact solution.
+- Personal Care Items for Mom — You'll need personal care items for your hospital stay.
+We recommend you include a toothbrush, toothpaste, face and body wash, shampoo and conditioner, lip balm, face and body lotion, and brush.
+If you need vision aids, be sure to include glasses, contacts, and contact solution.
 If you have hearing aids, don't forget extra batteries and a charger.
-We invite you to take a look at Dr. Spurrier's great list of recommended personal care products for mom in our Pregnancy Essentials: Getting Pregnant article.
+We invite you to take a look at Dr. Spurrier's list of recommended personal care products for mom.

 In Hospital Nice-to-haves

-There are a number of other items you might want to bring with you to the hospital, but none of them are absolutely necessary.
-In this section we'll walk you through the list of items we think are worth considering, organized by their categories, along with our take on why you might find them helpful.
+There are other items you might want to bring to the hospital, but none are absolutely necessary.
+We'll walk through the items we think you might want to consider, organized by category, along with our take on why you might find them useful.